 PSHCE (Personal, Social, Health and Citizenship Education) is at the very heart of Ashley High School's ethos and curriculum.
 Weekly PSHCE lessons help all our students develop as individuals in a wider society.
 Our students learn to understand themselves physically, emotionally, socially and sexually and to understand their relationships with others.

-PSHCE has strong cross curricular links and is taught within many other areas of the curriculum including; RE, ASDAN Youth Award, COPE, Science, Food Technology, Maths, Duke of Edinburgh Award and through the work of our School Council and various student committees.
+PSHCE has strong cross curricular links and is taught within many other areas of the curriculum including; RE, ASDAN Youth Award, COPE, Science, Food Technology, Maths, ICT, Duke of Edinburgh Award and through the work of our School Council and various student committees.

 Weekly Personal Development sessions linked to core skills are also taught at Key Stage 3, helping our students to develop their skills in the following areas: